 The MADCE researchers recognized uncertainty throughout their analysis to help highlight important conclusions that might otherwise be obscure.
 For example, if they had conducted a top-down analysis of the data, they would have arrived at a statistically significant cost-benefit ratio similar to what has been found in previous research.
 However, by including uncertainty throughout their bottom-up analysis, the researchers found that the results are not statistically significant.

 This latter point is critical.
 The MADCE researchers estimate that drug courts produce about $1.50 in benefits for every dollar in costs — this is similar with much of the current research literature.
 However, the researchers do not find that difference to be statistically significant once they account for additional factors, such as the range of victimization costs.
 The severity of crimes avoided ranges from low-level misdemeanors to violent felonies, and the associated victim costs range from very low to very high.
-Therefore, the confidence limits surrounding average cost estimates are wide, making it difficult to confirm whether the range for drug court participants differs from the range for comparison probationers, especially for violent felonies, which are relatively rare.
+Therefore, the confidence limits surrounding average cost estimates are wide, making it difficult to confirm whether the range for drug court participants differs from the range for comparison group of those on probation, especially for violent felonies, which are relatively rare.
 Thus, prior studies that produced only a single cost-benefit estimate may overestimate the effects of drug courts.

 A careful examination of MADCE's impact evaluation and CBA, however, paints a clear story: Drug courts prevent many petty crimes and a few serious crimes.
 In fact, the CBA results showed that those few serious crimes drive much of the drug court effect; if we remove those outliers, the benefits of drug courts barely exceed the cost.
 This finding suggests that although drug courts may reduce recidivism among many types of persons convicted of a crime, drug courts that target persons committing serious crimes with a high need for substance abuse treatment will produce the most effective interventions and a maximum return on investment.

 Improving CBAs in Criminology